cmda-minor-web-cases/bubble-machine-2122/README.md

 **Technical Realisation**

-Exposing the model functionalities through a standardised Web API Integrating the web application with the Web API, which includes:
+- Integrating the web application with the Web API, which includes:
-Simulation parameters
+- Simulation parameters
-Real-time analysis of population using a graph Real-time analysis of metrics (presence of homogeneous networks, diversity metrics) Integrated Tests
+- Real-time analysis of population using a graph
+- Real-time analysis of metrics (presence of homogeneous networks, diversity metrics)
+- Integrated Tests
-User Acceptance Tests
+- User Acceptance Tests
-Deployment of the Web API to the production environment
+- Deployment of the Web API to the production environment

 ## Data